Costs for the digital conversion:

 - Where is the place for hosting?

 Hosting providers are a dime a dozen.
 The prices are very different.
 The website can be hosted particularly cheaply if your own web servers are available.
-In the rarest cases, however, these requirements are met.
+In the rarest cases, however, these prerequisites are given.

 Servers of your web agency are the optimal alternative.
 Here you usually get exactly the services you really need and do not pay for various package features that are actually useless for you - as is often the case with external hosters.